tushar-c/tushar-c.github.io/_posts/2018-7-15-Going-Further-:-Classification-with-Logistic-Regression.md

 $$\nabla E(w) = \sum_{n=1}^N (y_n - t_n)x_n$$

-This is the function we have to minimize
+This is the function we have to minimize.

 ## Solving The Problem